 On iOS, make sure you have implemented the additional extension documented here.

 Also, you will need to check the deployment target of the RichNotifications extension, here.
-If your device's iOS version is below the target, you won't receive image in your push notification.
+If your device's iOS version is below the target, you won't receive an image in your push notification.

 In case you are still facing the same issue, try disabling the energy saving mode on iOS or Android and retry using a 4G network.